-Class Days/Time: MW 10:30-11:45
+Class Days/Time: TTh 9-10:15 a.m.

-Classroom: BBC 120
+Classroom: BBC 123

-Prerequisites: A passing score on the Writing Skills Test (WST), upper-division standing (56 units), and completion of core GE.
+Prerequisites: A passing score on the Writing Skills Test (WST), upper-division standing graduation requirement.

+(60 units), and completion of core GE.

-GE/SJSU Studies Category: Area Z: This course must be passed with a C or better as a CSU graduation requirement.
+GE/SJSU Studies Category: Area Z: This course must be passed with a C or better as a CSU

-MySJSU Messaging
+Faculty Web Page and MySJSU Messaging

 You are responsible for regularly checking with the messaging system through MySJSU to learn of any updates to our schedule or this syllabus.
+Please, update MySJSU with your current email address.
+I will use Canvas to post assignments, handouts, and readings.
+All assignments are to be submitted as paper documents, but also uploaded to Canvas so that they are available electronically.